Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 - Libraries must have an acceptable license.
 This may be a paid license or an acceptable open-source license.
 - Maintain a list of common licenses used in free and open-source software (FOSS); if a library has a license listed as acceptable, it can be used.
 Otherwise, see if an alternative is available, or contact the responsible in your organization to discuss whether the license is acceptable.
 - Note that the actual risk of using a library with a certain license depends on the context:
-  - e.g. when developing open-source software, more of the licenses are acceptable.
+  - e.g. when developing open-source software, licenses that require you to make your code available as open source are acceptable, where this is not acceptable for closed-source development.
   - It also depends on how you distribute a library:
     - Distribute the source code of the library, after making changes to it.
     - As linked libraries, not the actual source code.